object-oriented-python/object-oriented-programming/doc/source/6_exceptions.rst

     ~/docs/object-oriented-programming/src/polynomial.py in __add__(self, other)

-This indicates that the frame describes code in the file `polynomial.py` (which on the author's computer is located in the folder `~~/docs/object-oriented-programming/src/`).
+This indicates that the frame describes code in the file `polynomial.py` (which, on the author's computer, is located in the folder `~~/docs/object-oriented-programming/src/`).
 Specifically, the stack frame describes the execution of the :meth:`__add__` method, which is the :term:`special method` responsible for polynomial